The Cities + Climate Initiative

-Deepened direct local-federal relationship on climate in Canada, following the convening of targeted dialogues centred around the importance of cities and multilevel climate action.
+Deepened direct local-federal relationship on climate in Canada, following the convening of targeted dialogues centered around the importance of cities + multilevel climate action.

-Improved collaboration and trust among key city and civil society actors in advancing multilevel climate action in Canada, following the development of coordinated key messaging, clear asks to the federal government, and identification of major intervention points.
+Improved collaboration and trust among key city, federal and civil society actors in advancing multilevel climate action in Canada, following the development of coordinated key messaging, clear asks to the federal government, and identification of major intervention points.

 These dialogues help generate concrete steps that support Canadian multilevel climate action.
 They also provide an opportunity for climate practitioners to have frank conversations with decision makers about current climate trajectories and public policy.

-On the world stage.
 This initiative supports Canadian multilevel climate efforts at home and abroad at engagements such as COP.
 These efforts foster a healthy international knowledge exchange.
-The development of partnerships with places abroad facing similar challenges to those in Canada helps improve our mitigation, adaptation, and innovation actions.
+The development of partnerships with places abroad facing similar challenges to those in Canada helps improve our mitigation, adaptation, and innovation actions

 At the SFU Centre for Dialogue, we lead many initiatives that build civic literacy among the general public on a variety of topics.
 The Cities + Climate Initiative operates similarly to translate knowledge from national dialogues, international dialogues, and expert resources for access by the general public.
 We believe that building understanding is important to sustain change.

 The Cities + Climate Initiative is presently spearheaded by Jude Crasta & Fergus Linley - Mota, and is supported by a larger team of facilitation, program coordination, and communications staff through the SFU Morris J Wosk Centre for Dialogue.

 To learn more about the SFU Morris J Wosk Centre for Dialogue, click the logo below.